Rugby World Cup – The ultimate battle for glory

 What teams are at the head of the market

 As always, the two teams tipped for success are New Zealand and South Africa, and this is largely thanks to their historic success in the competition, and as a team overall.
-Ireland are also hot contenders, but their main issue will be taking on New Zealand if they are victorious in the group stage.
+Ireland are also hot contender, but their main issue will be taking on New Zealand if they are victorious in the group stage.
 A new format and fresh blood do mean they may have a chance this year, and they are earning their place as ones to watch.
 Scotland are something of a wild card – though historically proficient, a spate of bad luck has seen them lose more regularly in recent matches, and there is a chance that this could affect their confidence and overall performance once the big matches start to hit.
 Conversely, they could pull it out of the bag and play their way to success.

 Odds for the World Cup